The following sections discuss how Google Cloud Armor interacts with other Google Cloud features and products.

 Google Cloud Armor with Cloud CDN

 To protect CDN origin servers, you can use Google Cloud Armor with Cloud CDN.
-Google Cloud Armor protects your CDN origin server from application attacks, mitigates OWASP Top 10 risks, and enforces layer 7 filtering policies.
+Google Cloud Armor protects your CDN origin server from application attacks, mitigates OWASP Top 10 risks, and enforces Layer 7 filtering policies.
+There are two types of security policy that affect how Google Cloud Armor works with Cloud CDN: edge security policies and backend security policies.

-Google Cloud Armor enforces security policies for backend services with Cloud CDN enabled only for cache misses; that is, for requests that miss or bypass the Cloud CDN cache.
+When Google Cloud Armor backend security policies are applied to backend services with Cloud CDN enabled, they apply only to requests routed to the backend service.
+These requests include dynamic content requests and cache misses—that is, requests that miss or bypass the Cloud CDN cache.

-However, when you use Google Cloud Armor with serverless NEGs and Cloud Functions, you must take special steps to ensure that that all access to the serverless endpoint is filtered through a Google Cloud Armor security policy.
+However, when you use Google Cloud Armor with serverless NEGs, Cloud Run, or Cloud Functions, you must take special steps to ensure that all access to the serverless endpoint is filtered through a Google Cloud Armor security policy.

-Users who have the default URL for a Cloud Functions service can bypass the load balancer and go directly to the service URL.
+Users who have the default URL for a serverless application can bypass the load balancer and go directly to the service URL.
 This bypasses Google Cloud Armor security policies.
-You cannot disable the URLs that Google Cloud automatically assigns to Cloud Functions services.
+In addition, you cannot disable the URLs that Google Cloud automatically assigns to Cloud Run or Cloud Functions services.
+To protect these applications, you can use App Engine ingress controls or Cloud Run ingress controls.

 To ensure that your access controls are applied to all incoming traffic, you can

-and traffic sent to a public IP address exposed by the external HTTP(S) load balancer.
-Traffic
+internal traffic and traffic sent to an external IP address exposed by the

 cloudfunctions.net or any other custom domain set up through